rubyonjets/jets/docs/_docs/routing-custom-domain.md

 end
 ```

 You can create an AWS Certificate with ACM by following the docs: [Request a Public Certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html).
-The hosted zone name must also be created on Route53.
-Here are the docs: [Creating a Public Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html).
+The hosted zone name on Route53 is required.
+Here are the docs to create one: [Creating a Public Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html).

 ## Controlling Domain Name